Robert leads 1st-place White Sox in rally past Twins 8-5

 KEEPING QUIET

-Neither team struck any deals on trade deadline day, with only a minor acquisition made by the White Sox last week in Jarrod Dyson for outfield depth, and each side expressed plenty of confidence its roster as currently constructed can be a postseason force.
+Neither team struck any deals on trade deadline day, and each side expressed plenty of confidence its roster as currently constructed can be a postseason force.
 White Sox general manager Rick Hahn met with several veteran players and club leadership to assess the chemistry and trajectory.
 There’s collective excitement about the exposure of the young core to a pennant race.

-“We feel confident in what this team is capable of doing over the next several months, but just as importantly we are excited about where this team is headed for the next several years,” Hahn said.

 The Twins weren’t tempted to part with prospects for rentals, either, with several sidelined players — starting pitchers Michael Pineda, Jake Odorizzi and Homer Bailey, center fielder Byron Buxton, third baseman Josh Donaldson and catcher Mitch Garver — expected back in September.